 2. Offer promo codes or free shipping

-If customers are worried about the cost — which many will be — let them breathe easy with a handy discount code pop-up, or encourage them to subscribe to your newsletter for 10% off promotions.
+If customers are worried about the cost — which many will be — let them breathe easy with a handy discount code pop-up, or encourage them to subscribe to your newsletter for a small percentage off their first or next order.

 3. Simplify your checkout

 Short and simple: The ideal checkout should be no longer than three pages, and keep the customer informed every step of the way.
-Remember to include as many payment options as possible so they have a choice that suits them
+Remember to include as many payment options as possible so they can find a choice that suits them.

 4. Utilize exit intent pop-ups